Klipper3d/klipper/docs/Config_Reference.md

 #   Name of the config section defining the heater/stepper that this fan
 #   is associated with.
 If a comma separated list of heater/stepper names
 #   is provided here, then the fan will be enabled when any of the given
 #   heaters/steppers are enabled.
-Extruder steppers cannot be used here.
+The default heater is "extruder", the
-#   The default heater is "extruder", the default stepper is all of them.
+#   default stepper is all of them.
 ```

 ## [temperature_fan]